tukl-msd/DRAMSys/configs/README.md

 - *SimulationName* (string)
     - Give the name of the simulation for distinguishing from other simulations.
+- *SimulationTime* (double)
+    - Time in seconds after which the simulation is forcibly stopped.
+Useful for generating multiple simulations over the exact same timeframe.
+    - Default: unlimited
 - *Debug* (boolean)
     - true: enables debug output on console (only supported by a debug build)
     - false: disables debug output